LukasYan30/lukasyan30.github.io/_pages/about.md

 I am actively looking for PhD positions starting in Fall 2027.
 If my background and research interests align with your group, please feel free to contact me at Email: yanhailong@std.uestc.edu.cn.

 # 🔥 News
-- *2025.11*: &nbsp;🎉🎉 I am honored to receive the Xiaomi Top Scholarship and UESTC First-Class Academic Scholarship.
+- *2025.11*: &nbsp;🎉🎉 I am honored to receive the Xiaomi Special Scholarship and UESTC First-Class Academic Scholarship.
 - *2025.07*: &nbsp;🎉🎉 Two papers are accepted to Expert Systems With Applications, Measurement.
 - *2025.06*: &nbsp;🎉🎉 One paper is accepted to ICCV 2025.
 - *2025.03*: &nbsp;🎉🎉 I co-organized the NTIRE 2025 Low-Light Image Enhancement Challenge @ CVPR 2025.